Which Businesses and Industries Benefit the Most from Blogging?

 The truth of the entire blogging industry is that it's driven by people like me, who want to convince you that you need a blog because we are in the blogging industry.
 It just so happens that blogging is arguably the best way to promote your business in the long term.
 Try it for yourself - Google for ways to promote a website and see what shows up.
 Every one of those lists mentions blogging.

-Promote a Website with Blogging
+Promote A Website With Blogging

 Will your business collapse without a blog?
 No, of course not.
 Thousands of businesses thrive without a website, let alone a blog, though it's getting harder and harder.
 Younger generations are used to looking up businesses to visit rather than walking into places sight unseen.
 Then again, think about the kinds of businesses they look up.
 Does a local restaurant need a blog?
 Not really.
 They need a website and a page with a menu, but a blog?
 It doesn't add anything.